agda/agda-categories/README.md

 ### Places to find more design notes
 - [Category.Discrete](Categories/Category/Discrete.agda)

+### Smaller Design decisions
+- Do not make implicit fields that can rarely be inferred (like what had been done in Category and Functor)
+- Do not use Heterogeneous equality at all

 ## Contributing

 We welcome contributions!
 Please submit PRs, issues, etc. A full-fledged contributor's guide